About EGSH

 Additional Documents by Property Type

 Ensuring document completeness before submission reduces the risk of processing delay.
-When submitting through EGSH, staff verify all documents against DLD requirements.
+When submitting through EGSH, staff verify all documents against DLD requirements before entering the transaction into the system.

 Visit EGSH for VIP Service Without Queues